Michael Sisti: Personal life

 Sisti is a native of Buffalo, New York.
 He graduated from Canisius College in 1991.
-He holds numerous scoring records at Canisius, and is a 2002 inductee in the Canisius Athletic Hall of Fame.
+He holds numerous scoring records at Canisius and is a 2002 inductee in the Canisius Athletic Hall of Fame.

 Coaching

-After graduation, he was an assistant coach for Canisius men's program, and came to Mercyhurst in 1993 as an assistant coach on the men's team.
-In 1999, Sisti became the Head Coach of the newly formed women's varsity team.
-To date, he has been the only Head Coach of the program.
+After graduation, he was an assistant coach for the Canisius men's program and came to Mercyhurst in 1993 as an assistant coach on the men's team.
+In 1999, Sisti became the head coach of the newly formed women's varsity team.
+To date, he has been the only head coach of the program.

 Sisti's team reached the NCAA Tournament each year from 2005 through 2014.
 The 10 consecutive appearances are an NCAA Division I record.
 In 2009, Mercyhurst reached the NCAA Championship game, losing to Wisconsin 5–0, in their first of four Frozen Four seasons.

 Mercyhurst teams have won fifteen conference championships, with Sisti as head coach.

-On December 11th 2020, Sisti reached the 500 win milestone as head coach, when Mercyhurst defeated RIT by a score of 5–1.
+On December 11, 2020, Sisti reached the 500-win milestone as head coach, when Mercyhurst defeated RIT by a score of 5–1.
 Only one other head coach, Wisconsin's Mark Johnson, has achieved this milestone in Division I women's college ice hockey.
 Sisti is the 30th coach in the history of college hockey to earn 500 wins.